 - The pedestrian street lighting in Minneapolis provides a safe walking environment for pedestrians during the hours when visibility is limited.
 Nearly all arterial and non-arterial streets have lighting on one or both sides of the streets making walking at night safer.

 - Minneapolis’s parking standards are representative of working towards creating a more pedestrian friendly environment.
 All zoning districts in Minneapolis have maximum parking standards and no minimum parking standards.
-The City has a number of priced parking spaces in garages and metered spaces as well as a large number of park and ride spaces with bus service to the downtown area.
 Ground floor parking garages must have commercial, residential, office, or hotel uses between the parking garage and public sidewalks to foster a better walking environment.